Brian-Baik/brian-homelabs/02-domain-controller-setup/README.md

 - Join the domain
 - Authenticate with the domain controller
-- Apply Group Policy
+- Apply Group Policy reliably

-To ensure proper identity resolution, two DNS zones were configured:
+To support identity resolution, two DNS zones were configured:

 | Zone Type | Purpose | Example |
 |----------|---------|---------|